What is the FENSA Scheme?

 Any installation done by a company which is not registered by FENSA, including work done as a DIY project by a householder, needs full local authority approval under building regulations.
 The property owner is ultimately responsible for ensuring the work complies with building regulations.
 When a property is sold, the purchaser’s solicitor will ask for evidence that any replacement glazing installed after April 2002 complies with building regulations.

 What should I do if I'm buying windows from Sashed and getting someone else to fit them?

-If the person or company fitting your windows is FENSA registered then make sure to ask them to register your installation with FENSA and ask for your FENSA building regulations compliance certificate.
+If the person or company fitting your windows is FENSA registered then they will register your installation with FENSA so that you will receive your FENSA Certificate.
+The FENSA certificate is proof that your windows comply with all the requirements.
 If they are not a FENSA registered fitter then you will need to inform your local authority’s building control department and they will inspect your windows and issue a building regulations compliance certificate.
 However, if you are fitting windows and doors as part of a wider building project, such as major house renovation or an extension, then you can use the same building control services for the replacement of windows and doors as used for the rest of your renovation or extension.